 As a SENCO I have had almost ten years of collaborative work with the London Children’s Practice.
-Over the years, they have been able to provide my various schools a reliable and professional team of speech therapists (and occupational therapists).
-They find me the speech therapist who is able to do the required hours, and in addition to teaching the pupils they are also able to do some screening of other pupils who perhaps do not require a full assessment as well as providing insets for the schools and providing regular reports for the school and parents.
+Over the years, they have been able to provide my various schools with a reliable and professional team of speech therapists (and occupational therapists).
+They find me the speech therapist who is able to do the required hours, and in addition to teaching the pupils they are also able to do some screening of other pupils who perhaps do not require a full assessment.
+They also provide INSET training and regular reports for the school and parents.
 The speech therapists and I always encourage the school staff to go and observe the lessons from which they learn a lot about the individual needs of each child.
 The LCP makes my life so much easier and I hope to still be working with them in another ten years’ time.

 Funding for SEN provision in maintained schools generally comes from:

 - Top-up Funding

 If you need to provide support for a greater number of pupils with SEN than anticipated, then the school can request additional funding from the LA.

 Funding for SEN provision in independent schools generally comes from:

 - The School budget